vanshajkhattar/AML-SSD-final-project/README.md

 - After training our SSD model, and testing it on bot PASCAL VOC datasets, we found that our accuracy and mAP were very close to the results that the authors got.

 # 4. Discussion and References to relevant papers.
 - Object detection is the combined task of object localization (providing bounding boxes) and classification (labelling), in an Image.
+Typical Convolutional Neural Network (CNN) architecture, VGG16  [1] is the most representative model for deep learning.

+- VGG16 [1] architecture constitutes of multiple layers (13 conv. layers, 3 fully connected layers with softmax activation for classification, 3 max. pooling layers and 2 stride max pooling layers; where each layer is termed as a feature map.
+The input is an image constituting a three-dimensional matrix of pixel intensities of RGB.
+Filtering and Pooling are the transformation operations performed on the feature maps.
+Every neuron of a particular layer is connected to a fraction of neurons of the previous layer termed as the receptive filed.
+Filtering is the process of convolution of filter coefficients with the receptive field and its output passes through a nonlinear function such as ReLU/Sigmoid to obtain its overall response.
+Pooling type may be max, average or of L2.
+Pooling with local contrast normalization gives a single value which represents the robust feature description.
+The overall architecture intertwines filtering and pooling, which can be fine-tuned using fully connected layers by supervised learning methods.
+Based on different tasks, activation function at the output layer, categorizes the pixel.
+The network is optimized on an objective function (mean-squared error, cross -entropy loss) suing Stochastic Gradient Descent method.
+This architecture which combinedly optimizes the problem of classification and regression, provides a good expressive capability and allows us to solve computer vision problems using a different perspective.

-The basic Convolutional Neural Network (CNN) architecture for it being VGG16 [1].
-Object detection falls into two broad categories- region based and classification/regression methods.
+- Object detection falls into two broad categories- region based and classification/regression methods.
 A thorough study of the same is presented in [1].

 - Region proposal-based methods mimics the technique adopted by human brain which takes a glimpse of the overall picture and then concentrates on the region of interest.